 Land sales in built-up areas similar to the subject can be difficult to come by, which may influence the degree to which a given sale resembles the subject.
 I have researched sales as similar as possible to the subject.
-The Sales Comparison Approach is based on the sales of four vacant parcels of similar zoned land within the subject market area of competition.
+The Sales Comparison Approach is based on the sales of five vacant parcels of similar zoned land within the subject market area of competition.

-The above adjusted sales indicate a range of \$4,712 to \$7,973 per acre.
-Sale #2 is most similar to the subject in terms of size and location.
+The above adjusted sales indicate a range of \$6,947 to \$8,306 per acre.
+Sale #1 and #2 are most similar to the subject in terms of size indicating an adjusted mean near \$7,627/Acre.

-Based on the above information, the value of the property is estimated near this range reconciled at \$7,300/Acre.
+Based on the above information, the value of the property is estimated near this range reconciled at \$7,600/Acre.
 The market value of the subject property is shown as follows:

-Lagoon Parcel 9.99 acres @ \$7,300/acre = \$72,927
+Lagoon Parcel 9.99 acres @ \$7,600/acre = \$75,924 Rounded to, \$76,000

-Rounded to, \$73,000

 I have considered the six permanent easements that owned by the city of Low Moor relating to the utility lines extending to Clinton.
 The Appraisal of Real Estate states: "An easement is an interest in real property that transfers use, but not ownership, of a portion of an owner's property.
 Easements usually permit a specific portion of a property to be used for identified purposes, such as access to an adjoining property or as the location of a certain underground utility.
 Although surface easements are the most common, subterranean and overhead easements are used for public utilities, fiber-optic cables, subways, and bridges...
 Governments may be the beneficiaries of easements placed on privately owned land that is dedicated to conservation, open space, or preservation.
-These The permanent easements are summarized as follows:
+The permanent easements are summarized as follows: